wazuh/wazuh-documentation/source/deployment-options/offline-installation.rst

     - **Username**: admin
     - **Password**: admin

-Upon the first access to Kibana, the browser shows a warning message stating that the certificate was not issued by a trusted authority.
+Upon the first access to the Wazuh dashboard, the browser shows a warning message stating that the certificate was not issued by a trusted authority.
 An exception can be added in the advanced options of the web browser or, for increased security, the ``root-ca.pem`` file previously generated can be imported to the certificate manager of the browser.
 Alternatively, a certificate from a trusted authority can be configured.

 .. note::

-  * It is highly recommended to change the default passwords of Elasticsearch for the users' passwords.
+  * It is highly recommended to change the default users' passwords.
 To perform this action, see the :ref:`Change users' password <change_elastic_pass>` section.
-  * It is also recommended to customize the file ``/etc/elasticsearch/jvm.options`` to improve the performance of Elasticsearch.
+  * It is also recommended to customize the file ``/etc/elasticsearch/jvm.options`` to improve the performance of the indexer.
 Learn more about this process in the :ref:`memory_locking` section.

 To uninstall all the components of the all-in-one installation, see the :ref:`Uninstalling Wazuh <user_manual_uninstall_wazuh_installation_open_distro>` section.